freenas/freenas-docs/userguide/cli.rst

 * :ref:`MegaCli`: used to configure and manage Avago MegaRAID SAS family of RAID controllers

-This section also describes the following utilities:
+This section also describes these utilities:

 * :ref:`freenas-debug`: the backend used to dump %brand% debugging information